adeliton/vue-phonegap/README.md

 ## Instructions

 - Every vue component must be in ./components folder.
-- Don't change anything in ./www/js/app.js.
-Every change in ./app.js will be packed to ./www/js/app.js by laravel-mix.
+- Don't change anything in ./www/js/app.js and ./www/css/app.css.
+Every change in ./app.js and ./assets/sass/app.css will be packed to ./www/ folder by laravel-mix.
 - Feel free to use native functions in any Vue stage, since Vue is initialized only after deviceready.

+## Changelog

+### v.
+0.0.1
+- First release.

+### v.
+0.0.2
+- Added assets folder.
+- Added support to bootstrap.